N2CON TECHNOLOGY

 Common failure modes

-• Unclear notification thresholds: "when do we tell customers/insurers?" becomes chaos under pressure.
+• Unclear notification thresholds: "when do we tell customers or insurers?" becomes chaos under pressure.
+This decision should be defined before the incident, not debated during it.

 How to run a practical TTX